Jeffrey White, MD

 Gainesville, Florida 32610-0254

-Dr. Jeffrey White is an Assistant Professor of Anesthesiology and Diplomate for both the American Board of Anesthesiology and the National Board of Medical Examiners.
+Dr. Jeffrey White is an Associate Professor of Anesthesiology and Diplomate for both the American Board of Anesthesiology and the National Board of Medical Examiners.
 He is medically licensed in California and Florida as well.
 Dr. White holds a Bachelor of Arts degree in Biochemical Sciences from Princeton University; he also received his Medical Degree from the University of Cincinnati.
 He interned in Internal Medicine, completed his residency in Anesthesiology, and his fellowship in Liver Transplant Anesthesia and Blood Bank all at the University of California.
 Dr. White has had many administrative roles, professional memberships, and written for many publications.

 |1989||Fellowship: Liver Transplant Anesthesia and Blood Bank||University of California, San Francisco||San Francisco, CA|